-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 Managed care organizations (MCOs) are required to contact all members upon enrollment.
-If there is a need identified or a request from the member, the MCO will assess the member in developing an appropriate plan of care.
+If there is a need identified or a request from the member, the MCO will assess the member in developing an appropriate plan of care (POC).
 MCOs are expected to provide innovative, cost-effective care from the beginning in order to prevent or delay unnecessary institutionalization.

 STAR+PLUS Medicaid-only members are required to choose an MCO and a primary care provider (PCP) in the MCO's network.
 These members receive all covered services, both acute care and long-term services and supports (LTSS), from the MCO.